thingsdb/ThingsDB/README.md

     - [x] 0b for binary
-- [ ] ~~We can make `indexing by scope` instead of using a fixed integer, but allowing only fixed integers makes it a bit faster and easier~~
+- [ ] ~~We can make `indexing by scope` instead of using a fixed integer, but allowing only fixed integers makes it a bit faster and easier~~ We can always do this later since `index by scope` is backwards compatible with the current syntax, but not the other way around.
 - [ ] ~~Overflow handling?
 Right now ThingsDB is naive~~ We could check ERANGE after investigating since nothing else can set ERANGE during investigation.
 The other checks must be done in ti_opr.